changeworld/azure-docs.pl-pl/articles/iot-edge/tutorial-java-module.md

 2. Zaktualizuj pola, używając **nazwy użytkownika** i **hasła**, które zostały skopiowane z usługi Azure Container Registry.
 3. Zapisz ten plik.

-### <a name="select-your-target-architecture"></a>Wybieranie architektury docelowej
+### <a name="select-your-target-architecture"></a>Select your target architecture

-Obecnie Visual Studio Code mogą opracowywać moduły Java dla urządzeń z systemem Linux AMD64 i Linux ARM32v7.
-Należy wybrać, która architektura ma być ukierunkowana na każde rozwiązanie, ponieważ kontener jest zbudowany i uruchamiany inaczej dla każdego typu architektury.
-Wartość domyślna to Linux AMD64.
+Currently, Visual Studio Code can develop Java modules for Linux AMD64 and Linux ARM32v7 devices.
+You need to select which architecture you're targeting with each solution, because the container is built and run differently for each architecture type.
+The default is Linux AMD64.

-1. Otwórz paletę poleceń i Wyszukaj **Azure IoT Edge: Ustaw domyślną platformę docelową**dla rozwiązania brzegowego lub wybierz ikonę skrótu na pasku bocznym u dołu okna.
+1. Open the command palette and search for **Azure IoT Edge: Set Default Target Platform for Edge Solution**, or select the shortcut icon in the side bar at the bottom of the window.

-2. W palecie poleceń wybierz architekturę docelową z listy opcji.
-W tym samouczku używamy maszyny wirtualnej Ubuntu jako urządzenia IoT Edge, co spowoduje zachowanie domyślnego **amd64**.
+2. In the command palette, select the target architecture from the list of options.
+For this tutorial, we're using an Ubuntu virtual machine as the IoT Edge device, so will keep the default **amd64**.

 ### <a name="update-the-module-with-custom-code"></a>Aktualizowanie modułu przy użyciu kodu niestandardowego